priansh24/EmoTunes/README.md

 4. The top 50 similar songs are extracted based on cosine similarity.
 5. A playlist containing these 50 curated songs based on their facial emotion would be created in the user's Spotify account.

+## Front End the Website
+1. developed using react js and CSS
+2. The frontend act as a medium between user and server.
+3. Front End offers two nav links namely EmoFind and About.
+4. Emofind is a section where your face emotions are captured using your device's camera and a playlist is made in Spotify according to your mood
+5. About us sections have information of Team memebers.